 Telecommuting is an important component of the agency's continuity of operations plan.
-To efficiently deliver service to Texans during the current pandemic and future emergencies, effectively utilizing telecommuting will be necessary.
+To efficiently deliver service to Texans during emergencies or unforeseen circumstances, effectively utilizing telecommuting will be necessary.
 The agency needs to prioritize cybersecurity while utilizing telecommuting.

 Action Steps